pFindStudio/pFind3/README.md

 Online discussion: [https://github.com/pFindStudio/pFind3/issues](https://github.com/pFindStudio/pFind3/issues), see [github.pdf](http://pfind.ict.ac.cn/file/github.pdf) for usage.

 ## pFind Release Notes

+#### Version 3.1.3 - August 1 2018
+* [IMPORTANT] The new expiration date is August 1, 2019.
+As the license module is updated, please applied for the new license file.
+* [IMPORTANT] Fixed a bug when setting the workspace directory.
+* [IMPORTANT] Fixed a bug of the license module which may affect the registration of some users using Win 10 system.
+* Fixed a text error in the pFind.spectra file.</li>
+* Added a warning when users choose "open search" for low resolution MS/MS data.
+* Added the option of retrieving all PSMs by any given protein accession number in pBuild.
+* Optimized the appearance of the welcome page.
+* Optimized the option of comparing two PSMs.
+* Optimized the naming rule of the temporary files output by the kernel program.

 #### Version 3.1.2 - April 10 2018
 * The first released version.